luickk/tempCacheDb/README.md

 (additional details can be found in the header)

 ## Details

+### Capacity

+The size of the cacheDB can be defined in the header (`MAX_CACHE_SIZE`).
+If the max cache size is reached no new keys can be added to the db but existing key/vals can still be manipulated.

 ### Memory management

 To ensure a predictable memory behaviour and prevent potential leaks the code has been analyzed with multiple static analyzing tools and tested/ surveilled in a multitude of scenarios.
 Threads ensure memory release by utilizing the pthread cleanup feature.